scaffold-eth/scaffold-eth-2/README.md

 const { data: yourContract } = useScaffoldContract({
   contractName: "YourContract",
 });
-// will return the greeting and can be call in any function unlike useScaffoldContractRead await yourContract?.greeting();
+// Returns the greeting and can be called in any function, unlike useScaffoldContractRead await yourContract?.greeting();

-//can be use to write to a contract and can be called in any function import { Signer } from "ethers";
+// Used to write to a contract and can be called in any function import { Signer } from "ethers";
 import { useSigner } from "wagmi";